-It’s also not a particularly high paying job or one that requires a lot of education.
-You only need a high school diploma in order to qualify.
+It’s also not a particularly high-paying job or one that requires a lot of education.
+You only need a high school diploma to qualify.
 The wage for a security counselor ranges from $18.31 per hour to $25.32 per hour.
 This equates to around $38,000 to $52,000 per year – a pretty average salary, in my opinion.

 So how does a guy who might make as much as $52,000 per year, wind up making more than double that in overtime alone?
 Here’s what the Star Tribune said:

 One employee, a security counselor at the Minnesota Security Hospital in St. Peter, has worked 8,129 hours of overtime since 2013, collecting $294,493 in extra pay.